-- The master affiliate agreement is reviewed and updated by SIUE's Office of General Counsel to be submitted to the potential site. - Should the site have their own agreement, the CP Director, SIUE Office of General Counsel, and the site will work to come to consensus on the specifics of the agreement. - The potential site reviews the agreement, discusses any potential areas of conflict, signs the agreement, and returns it to the CP Director. - The CP Director keeps all original, signed affiliate agreements in the Affiliate Agreement File. - The affiliate agreement is signed and filed with the CP Director prior to any student being assigned to and beginning their rotation at that facility. - The agreement is valid for a 3-year time period unless otherwise indicated in the signed affiliate agreement. - Expiration dates for each site will be maintained on our master affiliation agreement list and monitored monthly.
+- Equitable treatment and evaluation of student performance; - o Upholding ethical standards and practices at the practicum site; - Compliance with relevant accreditations (i.e. Joint Commission on Accreditation of Health Care) and codes (i.e. FDA or state food code); - Willingness to complete an affiliation agreement between the facility and Southern Illinois University Edwardsville; - Distance to SIUE: all sites should be within 100 miles (approximately) of SIUE; no international experiences will be provided or available.
+Every effort will be made to minimize the distance that students need to travel to their sites. - Affiliate Agreement - The master affiliate agreement is reviewed and updated by SIUE's Office of General Counsel to be submitted to the potential site. - Should the site have their own agreement, the CP Director, SIUE Office of General Counsel, and the site will work to come to consensus on the specifics of the agreement. - The potential site reviews the agreement, discusses any potential areas of conflict, signs the agreement, and returns it to the CP Director. - The CP Director keeps all original, signed affiliate agreements in the Affiliate Agreement File. - The affiliate agreement is signed and filed with the CP Director prior to any student being assigned to and beginning their rotation at that facility. - The agreement is valid for a 3-year time period unless otherwise indicated in the signed affiliate agreement. - Expiration dates for each site will be maintained on our master affiliation agreement list and monitored monthly.

-Subject Subject Drug Testing No. 32 Prior Issu ie Date Issue Date 1/20 19
+Subject Drug Testing No. 32 Prior Issu ie Date Issue Date 1/20 19